 Consider this, the average car payment in the U.S. is $450, who wants to make that car payment the rest of their life?

-Recognizing New Opportunities – When you have cash in the bank your ability to recognize other money saving opportunities increases.
+When you have cash in the bank your ability to recognize other money saving opportunities increases.
 Getting a great deal on your kid’s school clothing before the school shopping season even starts, buying food items in bulk, purchasing a much-needed refrigerator heavily discounted at Sears – these are all money-saving opportunities when you have cash in the bank.

 You’re Out of Debt, Now What?
 Saving Cash and Making Cash

-If you reach this stage where you’re almost out of debt or out of debt and have saved cash, then more opportunities start to present themselves.
+If you reach this stage where you’re almost out of debt or out of debt and have cash, then more opportunities start to present themselves.
 All that cash in the bank will allow you to start thinking long term.

 On a paycheck by paycheck basis, you can now start to consider saving for retirement through an IRA or 401(k) plan.
 You have reached this stage because now that you have cash in the bank, you’re less concerned about your paycheck on a weekly basis.
 Saving cash is now making cash by investing.

 You get creative and your ability to tolerate risk increases, because guess what, you have cash in the bank.
 So investing, to make more money with the money you already have is now a possibility.